gabrielleandro0801/typescript-design-patterns/README.md

 # Typescript Design Patterns
 Repository with examples of Design Patterns in Typescript

+## Abstract Factory
+It is a creational design pattern that provides an interface for creating families of related or dependent objects without specifying their concrete classes.

+It encapsulates the object creation process, allowing the client to create products that belong to the same family while keeping the specific implementation hidden.

 ## Adapter
 It is the pattern used to set contracts through interfaces.